 Few battles in the ancient world had as much impact on history as the Battle of Marathon.
-The battle has provided a fodder for numerous books, documentaries, and movies, which often portray the event as one of the important battles in the existential struggle between European freedom and Oriental despotism.
-The reality of the Battle of Marathon is much less hyperbolic and much more complex than the popular media often depicts, although it was just as important.
+The battle has provided fodder for numerous books, documentaries, and movies, which often portray the event as an important battle in the existential struggle between European freedom and Oriental despotism.
+The Battle of marathons reality is much less hyperbolic and much more complex than the popular media often depicts, although it was just as important.

-The Athenians were clearly underdogs at the Battle of Marathon, but achieved a convincing tactical and moral victory for a number of reasons that were both tangible and intangible.
-Among the tangible reasons for the Athenian victory were the high-quality of their commanders, especially Miltiades, who knew the capabilities and limitations of their force and what they could expect from the Persians.
-The Athenian commanders were familiar with the terrain and used it accordingly, as opposed to the myopic Persian commanders who relied almost solely on their numbers.
+The Athenians were clearly underdogs at the Battle of Marathon but achieved a convincing tactical and moral victory for several tangible and intangible reasons.
+Among the tangible reasons for the Athenian victory was their commanders' high-quality, especially Miltiades, who knew the capabilities and limitations of their force and what they could expect from the Persians.
+The Athenian commanders were familiar with the terrain and used it accordingly, instead of the myopic Persian commanders who relied almost solely on their numbers.

-Also, the average Greek warrior, known as hoplites, were better equipped than their Persians counterparts, which proved to be vital in the latter stages of the battle.
-Along with the tangible and strategic factors that propelled the Athenians to victory were several intangibles that factored in their favor including: their love of freedom and rights as citizens that they did not want to lose; the fear of what the Persians would do to their city and families of they were to lose the battle; and shame over not doing more to help their Ionian Greek cousins in their time of need.
+The average Greek warrior, known as hoplites, was better equipped than their Persian counterparts, which proved vital in the battle's later stages.
+Along with the tangible and strategic factors that propelled the Athenians to victory were several intangibles that factored in their favor, including their love of freedom and rights as citizens that they did not want to lose; the fear of what the Persians would do to their city and families if they were to lose the battle; and shame over not doing more to help their Ionian Greek cousins in their time of need.

-The event that placed Athens, and later Sparta and most of Greece, in the cross-hairs of the Persians was their involvement in the Ionian Revolt.
-The Greek city-states in the coastal region of the modern nation-state of Turkey, which was known in ancient times as “Ionia,” were firmly under the control of the Achaemenid Persians at the beginning of the fifth century BC as a “satrapy” or province.
-Ionia was listed as an Achaemenid satrapy in Persian inscriptions from Persia to Egypt and was written about by the fifth century BC Greek historian Herodotus, who noted that the province was quite lucrative as it supplied a yearly tribute of 400 talents of silver.
+The event that placed Athens, and later Sparta and most of Greece, in the Persians' cross-hairs was their involvement in the Ionian Revolt.
+The Greek city-states in the coastal region of Turkey's modern nation-state, which was known in ancient times as “Ionia,” were firmly under the control of the Achaemenid Persians at the beginning of the fifth century BC as a “satrapy” or province.
+Ionia was listed as an Achaemenid satrapy in Persian inscriptions from Persia to Egypt.
+It was written about by the fifth century BC Greek historian Herodotus, who noted that the province was quite lucrative.
+It supplied a yearly tribute of 400 talents of silver.
 The mainland Greeks continued to trade with their Ionian cousins and maintained reasonable diplomatic relations with the Persians until events unfolded in Ionia in 499 BC that set them against each other permanently.

-Things moved quickly in Ionia after Histiaeus – who was a Greek appointed by the Persians to rule the Ionian city of Miletus as a puppet tyrant – left the city on business and was temporarily replaced by a man named Aristagoras.
-The new tyrant looked across the Aegean Sea to Athens as inspiration as that city had recently overthrown its tyranny and replaced it with democracy—Aristagoras endeavored to do the same in Miletus.
-Soon, news spread throughout Ionia and all the Greek cities in Anatolia what Aristagoras had done and so many followed suit and expelled their tyrants.
-The actions were considered rebellion by Darius I who soon sent a large force to quell the growing disturbance.
+Things moved quickly in Ionia after Histiaeus – a Greek appointed by the Persians to rule the Ionian city of Miletus as a puppet tyrant – left the city on business and was temporarily replaced by a man named Aristagoras.
+The new tyrant looked across the Aegean Sea to Athens as inspiration.
+That city had recently overthrown its tyranny and replaced it with democracy—Aristagoras endeavored to do the same in Miletus.
+Soon, news spread throughout Ionia, and all the Greek cities in Anatolia what Aristagoras had done, and so many followed suit and expelled their tyrants.
+The actions were considered rebellion by Darius I, who soon sent a large force to quell the growing disturbance.

 The results of the Ionian Revolt proved to be disastrous for Aristagoras and the Greeks.
 After sacking the ancient Lydian city of Sardis, the Greeks were repulsed by the superior Persian force.
-Aristagoras fled the region and died in exile while the surviving Athenians sailed back to Greece, probably thinking they had heard the last of the Persians.
+Aristagoras fled the region and died in exile while the surviving Athenians sailed back to Greece, probably thinking they had heard the Persians' last.
 But according to Herodotus, Darius I reportedly told his advisors: “Grant, O God, that I may punish the Athenians.”
-After exacting punitive atrocities on the Ionian Greeks, Darius I assembled the largest fleet that world had ever seen to invade Greece.
+After exacting punitive atrocities on the Ionian Greeks, Darius I assembled the largest fleet that the world had ever seen to invade Greece.

 The Persian Fleet Sails